 Why do we need this?

-The pagan Arabs of Makkah could have raised a similar question and asked what is the point of telling us stories of the people of the past?
+The pagan Arabs of Makkah could have raised a similar question.
+They could have asked what is the point of telling us stories of the people of the past?
 Why does the Quran bring to us facts and lessons that relate to people who lived long ago or events that happened before our time?

 However, they never did that simply because they realized that the themes are universal and the contexts are similar.
 And they saw that when a certain context does not exist at a certain time, it does not mean that there is no use of it, as such a context or occasion may happen sooner or later.